mlilley/appledouble/README.md

 $ sudo make install
 ```
 This places the `appledouble` binary into `/usr/local/bin` (edit the Makefile if you want to put it somewhere else).
 Ensure whatever install location you use is in the path.

+## Warning

+Not all AppleDouble files are completely useless and only good for deletion.
+Although I personally have not encountered situations where I need any of the data in these files, your situation may be different.
+You should carefully look into whether removal of some or all of these files will impact you.

+Please log an issue if you know of cases where it's important to keep these files.
+We might be able to add a (configurable?) exclusion.

 ## License